Rise 360 Accessibility Conformance Report

 Chapter 4: Hardware

-Notes: This chapter isn’t applicable to Rise 360 output since it doesn’t have hardware components.
+Notes: This chapter is not applicable to Rise 360 since it does not have hardware components.

 Chapter 5: Software

 Notes: Rise 360 supports most applicable criteria in the following table.
-However, Rise 360 doesn't have audio description controls, export accessible PDFs, or prompt authors to create accessible content.
+However, Rise 360 does not have audio description controls, export accessible PDFs, or prompt authors to create accessible content.

 Criteria